 The thing to realise about the buy-to-let mortgage market and it's products are constantly changing and evolving responding to funding availability, the finance market, regulations and demand.
 You may find the perfect mortgage product one week and unless you can secure a loan with it then the next week it may have disappeared, changed or the lender filled it’s entire allocation of funds.

 Lenders generally look for landlords that can show that they can support themselves independently of their rental business.
 Therefore, it’s ideal if you have a good safe job and a long uninterrupted employment history.
 This will mean that you as a landlord will have access to the maximum number of lenders and products.
 Landlords that are professional landlords also have a range of lenders and products that are readily available.
 Where some landlords struggle to get mortgage finance is when they are self employed.
-In this situation it may be helpful to us a mortgage broker to help you navigate to the mortgage lenders and products that have a more flexible attitude to a landlords affordability criteria.
+In this situation it may be helpful to use a specialist landlord mortgage broker to help you navigate to the mortgage lenders and products that have a more flexible attitude to a landlords affordability criteria.
+It's always helpful for landlords to be aware of other forms of BTL finance.
 For many lenders they now require self employed landlords to provide SA302 as proof of their income.

 Landlords should aim to minimise long-term finance costs.
 They should be wary of eye catching headline rates, these often come with high product fees and often only last a year or two before more fees are required pay for re-financing arrangements.